savob/savobajic.ca/content/projects/personal/fob.md

 I started by cracking it open carefully to avoid potentially damaging any delicate components that lay hidden within.
 With the top off, I could examine the compact and rather simple circuit contained.
 My main interest was in the bulbs as I wanted to see what they were.
-Prior to opening it up I assumed acted as a sender and the other recieved to allow some cross-talk with the building.
+Prior to opening it up I assumed acted as a sender and the other received to allow some cross-talk with the building.
 However I found that they were connected in series!
 This meant that they could only be acting as a transmitters, thus my job of reverse engineering the protocol with the building was going to be an order of magnitude easier.